Toolkit

 NLLB-200 translation & embeddings

 Powered by Facebook's NLLB-200-distilled-600M model, supporting 11 Turkic languages.
+Browse models and datasets on HuggingFace.

 # Translate Kazakh → English